 A simple thing to understand is what our brain needs to remain fit.
-The fitness of the brain is not only through mental & emotional aspects, but also physical activity and Nutrition.
-When we exercise, nerve cells the release proteins which stimulate release of chemicals such as Dopamine, Serotonin which not only elevate mood but also help in cognitive functions as well as memory.
-The oxygenated blood levels increase which improve the oxygen supply to the brain and improve the brain functioning.
+The fitness of the brain is not only through mental and emotional aspects, but also physical activity and nutrition!

-The brain consumes an immense amount of energy relative to the rest of the body.
-Thus, the mechanisms that are involved in the transfer of energy and nutrients from foods to neurones are likely to be fundamental to the control of brain function even in older people.
+Nutrition: The brain consumes an immense amount of energy as compared to the rest of the body.
+Thus, the mechanisms that are involved in the transfer of energy and nutrients from foods to neurons are likely to be fundamental to the control of brain function even in older people.

-Not just physical exercise, even the food we eat heavily influences brain health.
-Take the example of Avacoda which is a good source of Vitamin E, which is known to reduce Cognitive delay.
+Not just physical exercise, but the food we eat heavily influences brain health.
+Take the example of Avocados, which are a good source of Vitamin E – a rich intake of Vitamin E is known to reduce cognitive delay.

-Turmeric which consists of Curcumin is known to cross the blood-brain barrier and blocks Nf-Kb, a molecule which is known to cause chronic inflammation which are known to cause brain diseases.
+Turmeric which consists of Curcumin is known to cross the blood-brain barrier and blocks Nf-Kb, a molecule which is known to cause chronic inflammation, which is a known precursor to various brain diseases.

 Omega 3 fatty acids also affect the synaptic plasticity and cognition aspects of the brain.
-Vegetables contain Antioxidants which protect the brain from damage and deterioration.
+Vegetables contain a variety of antioxidants which protect the brain from damage and deterioration.

-Sugars are on the other hand are known to be damaging to the brain.
+Sugars, on the other hand, are known to be damaging to the brain.
 Sugars increase oxidative stress in the brain and lead to impaired brain functioning.

-Hence, it’s important that a healthy lifestyle in terms of physical activity, as well as good balanced diet, is maintained to ensure optimal brain functions.
-Go out be active, play around with your grandkids.
-Exercise to whatever level your body allows you to but stay active.
-Ensure that your diet is high in vegetables, fruits, unprocessed grains, and fish and seafood, milk & Oats (Milk and Oats are known to be a good source of tryptophan which is the basic amino acid needed in the synthesis of Serotonin).
+Hence, it’s important that a healthy lifestyle in terms of physical activity as well as a good, balanced diet – both are maintained to ensure optimal brain functions especially as age advances.
+Go out, be active, play around with your grandkids.
+Exercise to whatever level your body allows you to, but stay active always.
+Ensure that your diet is rich in vegetables, fruits, unprocessed grains, and fish and seafood, milk and oats (Milk and Oats are known to be a good source of tryptophan which is the basic amino acid needed in the synthesis of Serotonin).
 Also, avoid processed and refined foods and sugars.

 A healthy diet and an active lifestyle is not only the way to a healthy head but also a happy one.